-Section 1 Introduction to ending your membership in our plan Ending your memown choice): bership in the plan may be voluntary (your own choice) or involuntary (not your • ave our plan because you have decided that you want to leave.
-Sections 2 provide n ending your membership voluntarily. o limited situations where you do not choose to leave, but we are required to end ship.
-Section 4 tells you about situations when we must end your membership. our plan, our plan must continue to provide your medical care and prescription I continue to pay your cost share until your membership ends. should consult wending your pland important to under retiree health care to end your members. imay have to wait until your plan sponsor's next Open Enrollment Period.
-You with your plan sponsor regarding the availability of other coverage prior to membership outside of your plan sponsor's Open Enrollment Period.
-It is erstand your plan sponsor's eligibility policies, and the possible impact to your ecoverage options and other retirement benefits before submitting your request pership in our plan.
+Section 1 introduction to ending your membership in our plan Ending your memb own choice): ership in the plan may be voluntary (your own choice) or involuntary (not your • e our plan because you have decided that you want to leave.
+Section 2 provides ending your membership voluntarily. imited situations where you do not choose to leave, but we are required to end ip.
+Section 4 tells you about situations when we must end your membership. • ur plan, our plan must continue to provide your medical care and prescription continue to pay your cost share until your membership ends. permitted, or you in you in you should consulted and ing your plan in the months of the months in the contract of the contract may have to wait until your plan sponsor's next Open Enrollment Period.
+It with your plan sponsor regarding the availability of other coverage prior to nembership outside of your plan sponsor's Open Enrollment Period.
+It is stand your plan sponsor's eligibility policies, and the possible impact to your coverage options and other retirement benefits before submitting your request ership in our plan.
 Section 2 When can you end your membership in our plan?
-Section 2.1 Where can you get more information about when you can end your membership?
-If you have any qu uestions about ending your membership you can: ☐ Call your plar sponsor ☐ Call Custome er Service. mation in the Medicare & You 2023 handbook. □ Contact Med 1-877-486-20 icare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-(TTY 48).
-Section 3 Until your membership ends, you must keep getting your medical services and drugs through our plan • rship ends, and your new Medicare coverage begins, you must continue to get and prescription drugs through our plan.

-☐ Continue to use our network providers to receive medical care.

-☐ Continue to use our network pharmacies or mail order to get your prescriptions filled.
+Section 2.1 Where can you get more information about when you can end your membership? stions about ending your membership you can: □Call your plan s □Call Customer ation in the Medicare & You 2024 handbook. are at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+(TTY Section 3 Until your membership ends, you must keep getting your medical items, services and drugs through our plan - ship ends, and your new Medicare coverage begins, you must continue to get services and prescription drugs through our plan. □Continue to us e our network providers to receive medical care. □Continue to us e our network pharmacies or mail order to get your prescriptions filled.